 Compared to the rest of the country, Arkansas has a much lower cost of living.
+Arkansas has the third-lowest cost of living among all U.S. states.
 A dollar in Arkansas supports more real spending than it does in more expensive states.
-C2ER’s Cost of Living index reported that Arkansas’ cost of living is approximately 15% lower than the rest of the nation.
+C2ER’s Cost of Living Index reported that Arkansas’ cost of living is approximately 14% lower than the rest of the nation.
 The index can be used to compare average prices for grocery, housing, utilities, transportation, healthcare, and more.

 Arkansas' Buyer-Friendly Housing Market

 Affordable housing is abundant in Arkansas, and it is one of the most significant contributing factors in the cost-of-living difference.
-Zillow reported a median home value of $129,500 in Arkansas, with the median list price per square foot at $101 and the median rent price at $1,100.
+Zillow reported that the median price of homes sold is $156,800, with the median list price per square foot at $101.
+The median rent price is $1,005.
 Arkansas is in the top 10 for lowest property taxes with an effective property tax rate of only 0.63%.

 Affordable Utilities in Arkansas

 Coupled with affordable housing costs, some of the lowest utility rates in the country make Arkansas a comfortable place to call home.
-According to the Global Energy Institute, the average household spends only $1,892 per year on energy, which is 8.7% below the national average.
+According to the Global Energy Institute, the average household spent only $1,892 in 2019 on energy, which is 8.7% below the national average.